dennislwm/archiveso/README.md

 # archiveso

-This project is an end-to-end application, using the Shape Up metholodogy, that consist of (1) static no-code front-end and; (2) stateless Flask back-end that serves request to and from an instance of ArchiveBox.
+This project is an end-to-end application, using the Shape Up metholodogy, that consist of (1) static no-code front-end; (2) stateless Flask back-end that serves request to and from an instance of ArchiveBox; and (3) CI pipeline to test and deploy a custom Docker image.

 <!-- TOC -->